East Carolina–NC State rivalry: Football

 The two teams began competing against each other in 1970.
 The football series between the two teams was suspended in 1987.
 Jim Valvano terminated NC State’s scheduling of East Carolina after Pirate fans tore down goal posts and the playing surface at Carter–Finley in 1987.
 NC State’s athletics administration had publicly warned ECU and Pirate fans after two consecutive years of minor vandalisms to the stadium.

 The schools would meet again in the 1992 Peach Bowl.
 In 1996, the two schools met in Charlotte's Bank of America Stadium rather than on either school's home field.
 In 1997, the North Carolina Legislature proposed a bill demanding that UNC and N.C.
 State must play East Carolina once every two years.
 This would officially revive the series between East Carolina and N.C.
 State.

 In 2024, The two schools were chosen to play in the 2024 Military Bowl.
 East Carolina would win 26–21, but in the remaining 38 seconds, a massive brawl broke out between the two schools, including wounding a referee.
 NC State won the latest meeting in Raleigh, 24-17, and has won 4 out of the last 5 meetings.

 East Carolina and NC State have met on the football field 34 times, with 25 of those games played in Carter–Finley Stadium, 5 in Dowdy–Ficklen Stadium, and 4 in neutral venues.
 The highest profile game was played in the 1992 Peach Bowl, with 59,322 fans in attendance, this game would officially go on record as the largest attendance at the time for a game between two North Carolina college football teams.

 NC State leads the all-time series, with 20 wins to East Carolina's 14 wins.

 Victory Barrel

 In 2007, the Student Government Associations of both North Carolina State University and East Carolina University in a cooperative agreement began awarding the ‘Victory Barrel’ to the game winner.
 The outer face of the barrel is affixed with engraved colored plates denoting the year, final score, and winner of each contest dating back to 1970.
+According to the 'Legend of the Victory Barrel', the Barrel is said to have belonged to two brothers who lived on a farm in eastern North Carolina that developed a fierce rivalry in their youth.
+They would use the Barrel to keep tally of every victory one had over the other, ranging from academic, athletic, and financial success.
+Eventually the competitions became so fierce that the two opted to go to separate schools, East Carolina and North Carolina State respectively, to stay as far away form one another as possible.
+The legend is entirely fictitious and was created as a collaboration between the Student Government Associations of East Carolina and NC State.
+The legend serves as a metaphor for the intimacy and hostility of the rivalry between not just the schools but also the traditional Piedmont and Coastal Plain regions of the state.